tomasmark79/tomasmark79/README.md

 - 👋 Hi, I’m @Tomas :-)
 - 👀 I’m interested in ...it, music, nature
-- 🌱 I’m currently learning ... understand the universe
+- 🌱 I’m currently learning C++ and ... understand the universe
 - 💞️ I’m looking to collaborate on ... success personal and working relationships
 - 📫 How to reach me ... drop here message for me ;-)